Pastors have numerous church responsibilities, but the one they say takes up most of their workweek is sermon preparation.

 By Aaron Earls

-Pastors have numerous church responsibilities, but the one they say takes up the most of their work week is sermon preparation.
+Pastors have numerous church responsibilities, but the one they report sermon preparation takes up most of their time at work.

 According to a 2008 Lifeway Research study, the average U.S. Protestant pastor spends almost 14 hours each week in preparation for their Sunday message.The average U.S. Protestant pastor spends almost 14 hours each week in preparation for their Sunday message, according to a 2008 Lifeway Research study.
 Click To Tweet